 The Tigard Animal Hospital team of skilled veterinarians welcomes you to our practice.
-Proudly serving the Tigard and Northeast areas.
+Proudly serving the Tigard and Portland Metro areas.
 At Tigard Animal Hospital, it is our daily privilege to provide quality vet care to your cherished pet, with compassion and competence.
 We hope to ensure a positive impact on our patients, pet owners and the local community.

 Dr. Carissa Tran, Managing MDVM